noelloxton/noelloxton/README.md

 My name is Noel.
-I am a Senior Full Stack Software Engineer working in the medical sector at WhatsUpDoctor.
+I am a Senior Full Stack Software Engineer.
 My tech stack experience is in the following:
 * Python backend development with Django and .NET
 * Front end development in Django with vanilla HTML and Tailwindcss